 We discussed the same in the Cons section for the Shopify payments as it is not available worldwide.
 But it is increasing its availability in the countries in the increasing years.
-But the availability is not the only point which worries us.
+But availability is not the only point which worries us.
 Certain products cannot be sold in specific countries like Australia and Germany.
 As there are IP infringements in certain countries, so Shopify payments do not allow it.

 How do I set it up?

 It is significant to set the use of Shopify payments.
-Setting up an account while using Shopify payments requires you to keep a few documents like the bank account number handy.
+Setting up an account while using Shopify payments requires you to keep a few documents like the bank account number.
 It will only take some minutes to get started with your account, which is very fast compared to the other payment gateways.
 Just follow these steps to create your account using Shopify payments.

 - Try logging in to the Shopify eCommerce site.